blackbirdco/lita-slack-standup/README.md

-# lita-slack-tandup
+# lita-slack-standup

 lita-slack-standup is a gem for Lita (https://www.lita.io/), a chat bot written in ruby.
-It handles standup meetings on slack (the sentences are in french for now).
+It handles standup meetings on slack (in english or french).

 ## Installation